 However, the tricky thing about SEO is that it can take several weeks or months to deliver quantifiable results.
 This usually means that you may find yourself working hard for several weeks before you discover that a different strategy may have worked better.

-However, besides writing the guest posts, there is a lot of manual outreach and relationship building involved in guest posting, something that can be easily taken care of by dependable blogger outreach services.
+However, besides writing the guest posts, there is a lot of manual outreach and relationship building involved in guest posting, something that can be easily taken care of by a devout reader blogger outreach services.

 Paid advertising may not be a part of your immediate plans for your business’s online presence, but it is a necessity that will become apparent at one point or another.